 The applicant is requesting to rezone an approximately 3 acre parcel located south of Scripture, between Normal Street and Bryan Street, from Downtown Residential 2 (DR-2) District to Downtown Commercial General (DC-G) District.
-The applicant has indicated that the intent of the request is to consolidate the zoning under one district and to develop the site with multi-family dwellings.
+The applicant has indicated that the intent of the request is to consolidate the zoning under one district (DC-G) and to ultimately develop the site with a multi-family complex.